Index of American Indian culture

 What were men and women's roles in the Arikara tribe?

-Arikara men were hunters and sometimes went to war to protect their families.
+Arikara men were hunters and traders, and sometimes went to war to protect their families.
 Arikara women were farmers

-and also did most of the child care and cooking.
+and also did most of the child care, cooking, and sewing.

 Only men became Arikara chiefs, but both genders could take part in storytelling, artwork and music, and traditional medicine.